Watch Your Weight

 lose 1/2 to 1 pound a week.
 An initial weight loss goal of 5% to 7% of body weight

-is realistic for most individuals.
-Develop a healthy pattern of eating and exercising
+is realistic for most people.
+Develop a healthy pattern of eating and exercising that

 Healthy tips for maintaining your weight

-Remember, a calorie is a calorie, no matter if it is from fat, protein, or carbohydrate.
+Remember, a calorie is a calorie.
+It doesn’t matter if it is from fat, protein, or

-High-fat foods generally have more calories than foods that are high in carbohydrates
+carbohydrate.
+High-fat foods generally have more calories than foods that are high

-or protein, but the truth is, the best way to lose weight is to eat fewer calories
+in carbohydrates or protein.
+But the truth is, the best way to lose weight is to eat

 Low-calorie.
 Low-calorie eating plans can cause weight loss through taking in fewer calories than

 you burn.
-This creates an energy deficit triggering the body to use stored body fat
+This creates an energy shortage.
+It triggers the body to use stored body

-for energy.
-Specific types of foods are not restricted, just the number of calories
+fat for energy.
+Certain types of foods are not restricted, just the number of calories

 Low-carbohydrate.
-Low-carb diets trigger your body to lower insulin (insulin is a hormone that causes
+Low-carb diets trigger your body to lower insulin (a hormone that causes hunger) and

-hunger) and burn stored fat for energy.
-This eating plan restricts refined carbohydrates
+burn stored fat for energy.
+This eating plan limits refined carbohydrates such as

-such as white bread, white rice, pasta, crackers and sweets.
+white bread, white rice, pasta, crackers, and sweets.

 Mediterranean.
 This eating plan is based on the eating patterns of people who live in the Mediterranean

 region.
-It emphasizes healthy fats found in olive oil and nuts along with plenty of
+It stresses healthy fats found in olive oil and nuts along with plenty of

-fresh fruits, vegetables, whole grains, legumes and fish.
-It also allows wine in moderation,
+fresh fruits, vegetables, whole grains, legumes, and fish.
+It also allows wine in

-with meals.
-On this plan, you would avoid red meats, dairy, and processed foods.
+moderation, with meals.
+On this plan, you would avoid red meats, dairy, and processed

 Fruits, vegetables, and other foods that are low in fat and calories can also help